There is little doubt that you can lose weight on these diets. But three important questions remain unresolved. These are:

 - Do you lose weight and stabilise blood sugar control just because you are eating less calories?

-- Is an LCHF diet any more effective than a low GL (glycemic load) diet, as I have advocated, where you reduce carbs but really emphasise choosing low GL carbs, plus other ways to lower the GL such as combining protein with carbs and increasing soluble fibres?
+- Is an LCHF diet any more effective than a low GL (glycemic load) diet, as I have advocated, where you reduce carbs but really emphasise choosing low GL carbs, plus other ways to lower the GL such as combining Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… with carbs and increasing soluble fibres?

-- If you switch the body’s metabolism to run on ketones, the energy source derived from fat, do you burn more fat, lose more weight, in other words ‘expend more calories’.
+- If you switch the body’s Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… to run on ketones, the energy source derived from There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to…, do you burn more fat, lose more weight, in other words ‘expend more calories’.

 There are four reasons why I don’t buy into LCHF diets